-Weekends at CH are very busy, with lessons on Saturday morning, sport in the afternoon and a wide variety of activities on offer.
-Some of these activities are compulsory, some are a matter of choice and there is also some unstructured free time for pupils to enjoy in the company of their peers.
+Weekends at CH are very busy, with lessons on Saturday morning, sport in the afternoon plus a wide variety of activities.
+Some of these activities are compulsory, some are a matter of choice and there is also some unstructured free time for pupils to enjoy.

 For the other two weekends, there are opportunities to leave the site and/or go home with the correct permissions (see below).

 On Saturdays there are five academic lessons in the morning, followed by Band Parade.
-After lunch all pupils are involved in sport (often matches against other schools) and other planned activities.
+After lunch all pupils are involved in sport (often matches against other schools) or other timetabled activities.

 That is the end of formal commitments on a Saturday: after this senior pupils can go to Horsham or Crawley to do some shopping and use recreational facilities.
 Neither day children nor boarders can leave before this time.